 Do You Need a Graphics Card for Video Editing?

-When answering this question, you have to be clear regarding where you stand as a video editor.
+When answering this question, you must be transparent about your position as a video editor.
 Are you a newbie or an expert?

-If you are a casual video editor who works with simple footages taken with your phone and if the editing work revolves around basic trimming, adding sound tracks or adding very simple transition effects, then no, you DO NOT need to have a dedicated graphics card for video editing.
+If you are a casual video editor who works with simple footage taken with your phone and the editing revolves around basic trimming, adding soundtracks, or adding direct transition effects, then no, you DO NOT need a dedicated graphics card for video editing.

-On the other hand, if you are a professional video editor, YouTuber, VFX expert, who works with professional cameras single or multiple, long timeline with multiple high res footages with countless demanding effects then having a good dedicated graphics card becomes almost a necessity.
+On the other hand, if you are a professional video editor, YouTuber, or VFX expert who works with professional cameras, single or multiple long timelines with multiple high-res footage with countless demanding effects, then having a good-dedicated graphics card becomes almost a necessity.

-You will know you need a dedicated graphics card when either the realtime preview generation, or the rendering of your video starts taking atrociously long time.
+You will know you need a dedicated graphics card when either the real-time preview generation or the rendering of your video starts taking an atrociously long time.

 Benefits of Having a Dedicated Graphics Card for Video Editing

-There are few very important benefits of having a good dedicated graphics card for video editing and it all has to do with render times.
+There are a few significant benefits of having a good dedicated graphics card for video editing, which concerns render times.

-A good graphics card can not only drastically improve the rendering time of your video, it can also ensure that the previews of your footage or the real time playback within the editor itself is fast and smooth.
+A good graphics card can not only drastically improve the rendering time of your video, but it can also ensure that the previews of your footage or the real-time playback within the editor itself are fast and smooth.

-If you have high resolution video footages with multiple effects applied then your PC may take a very long time to render frames for a smooth preview if it does not have a good dedicated GPU.
+If you have high-resolution video footage with multiple effects applied, your PC may take a very long time to render frames for a smooth preview if it does not have a good dedicated GPU.

-In addition to that, preview generation during timeline scrubbing whereby you move the cursor across the video footage would also improve with a good dedicated graphics card.
+In addition, preview generation during timeline scrubbing, whereby you move the cursor across the video footage, would also improve with a good dedicated graphics card.

 GPU-Based Hardware Encoding Can Accelerate Rendering

-Both the popular paid video editing software Adobe Premiere Pro and free video editing software Da Vinci Resolve, offer support for GPU Acceleration decoding (import and live preview generation) and encoding (exporting/rendering) of the popular H.264/H.265 codecs.
+Both the popular paid video editing software Adobe Premiere Pro and free video editing software Da Vinci Resolve offer support for GPU Acceleration decoding (import and live preview generation) and encoding (exporting/rendering) of the famous H.264/H.265 codecs.

-For those of you who are unware, most of YouTuber export their videos out to H.264/H.265 codecs.
+For those of you who are unaware, most YouTubers export their videos out to H.264/H.265 codecs.

 GPU Based Encoding is More than 5 Times Faster Compared to Software (CPU)

-The following is a chart taken from Pudget Systems, whereby they tested the encoding (exporting/rendering) to H.264/H.265.
+The following is a chart from Pudget Systems, whereby they tested the encoding (exporting/rendering) to H.264/H.265.

-You can see that encoding with NVIDIA RTX 2080Ti is more than 5 times as powerful as Software based encoding which is done by the CPU.
+You can see that encoding with NVIDIA RTX 2080Ti is more than five times as powerful as Software based encoding, which is done by the CPU.

-GPU Based Decoding is Almost Seamless Compared Software (CPU)
+GPU Based Decoding is Almost Seamless Compared to Software (CPU)

 The results can be seen in the video below.

-You can see that live preview generation and timeline scrubbing on the RTX 3080 is far smoother as compared to when using CPU (Software decoding).
+You can see that live preview generation and timeline scrubbing on the RTX 3080 is far smoother than when using CPU (Software decoding).

 You can read the entire Pudget System study on GPU-based decoding here.

-Most Video Editing Software are Increasingly Getting GPU Bound
+Most Video Editing Software is Increasingly Getting GPU Bound

-It is worth noting that aside from support for GPU hardware-based encoding for certain codecs, most video editing software such as Adobe Premiere Pro are increasingly making use of GPU for various aspects.
+It is worth noting that aside from support for GPU hardware-based encoding for particular codecs, most video editing software, such as Adobe Premiere Pro, are increasingly making use of GPU for various aspects.

-This is particularly true if you are using GPU accelerated effects on your footage.
-In Adobe Premiere Pro, the GPU accelerated effects have a dedicated icon next to them.
+This is particularly true if you are using GPU-accelerated effects on your footage.
+In Adobe Premiere Pro, the GPU-accelerated results have a dedicated icon next to them.

-Another very common question asked, particularly by those who have decided to invest in a dedicated GPU, is what kind of dedicated graphics card is sufficient.
-Do you need a high end graphics cards and if so how much of an improvement do you see compared to mid or low range graphics cards.
+Another common question asked, particularly by those who have decided to invest in a dedicated GPU, is what kind of dedicated graphics card is sufficient.
+Do you need high-end graphics cards, and if so, how much of an improvement do you see compared to mid or low-range graphics cards?

-When talking about real time playback/preview generation and export/rendering scores, a high end dedicated GPU is almost as good as a mid range dedicated GPU.
+Regarding real-time playback/preview generation and export/rendering scores, a high-end dedicated GPU is almost as good as a mid-range dedicated GPU.

 Final Words